Crio-Bytes/Miscellaneous/Hadoop Cluster/README.md

 > Refer to `Images/Activities/Activity 2/Activity 2c.png`

-Now we have successfully starte our Masternode/Namenode.
+Now we have successfully started our Masternode/Namenode.

 **Activity 2 Task:**